HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 #### Cause/problem and Solution
 - The question is "What _**problems**/**issues**_...", "Suggest some measures..."
 - First paragraph:
 	- First sentence: introduce various issues.
-For example: "...several related problems can be anticipated."
+For example: "..._several multifaceted problems can be anticipated_."
 	- Next sentences: extend 2 prominent issues.
 Elaborate *why* they are considered issues, what's wrong with them, and give example (optional)
 - Second paragraph:
 	- First sentence: introduce various solutions.
-For example: "There are several resolutions to alleviate..."
+For example: "_There are several resolutions to alleviate_..."
 	- Next sentences: corresponding solutions to the issues *mentioned in the first paragraph*.
-Optionally, you can add a general solution to the prompt's question or something like: "While there's no silver bullet to/for `the issue`, I’m confident that with dedication and integrity, we can steadily make progress and alleviate the difficulties.
+Optionally, you can add a general solution to the prompt's question or something like: "_While there's no silver bullet to/for `the issue`, I’m confident that with dedication and integrity, we can steadily make progress and alleviate the difficulties_".
 #### Two-part Question
 - The prompt's structure: a claim + first question about the prompt + second question about the claim (or follow up to the first question)
 - The introduction: